 7 Wedding Colour Palettes That Will Define 2026

 Pantone's 2026 Color of the Year is Cloud Dancer — a soft, billowy white that photographs like a dream.
 First time they've picked white since 1999.
 And on its own?
 It's gorgeous, but it's a blank canvas.
-The magic happens when you pair it with the right accent colours.
+The magic happens when you pair it with the right accent colours, and that's exactly what the best 2026 wedding palettes are doing.

-I've been obsessing over the palette forecasts from The Knot, BridalGuide, Ottawa Wedding Magazine, and a handful of Ontario venues — and seven combinations keep coming up.
+I've been obsessing over the palette forecasts from The Knot, BridalGuide, and a handful of wedding publications — and seven combinations keep coming up.
 Whether you're planning a candlelit fall reception or a sun-drenched garden ceremony, one of these is going to make your heart skip.
+I'm going to walk you through all seven: what makes each one work, what flowers and linens carry it best, what your bridesmaids should wear, and which season it belongs in.
+By the end of this, you'll know your palette.
+I'm confident about that.

 1. Jewel Tone Drama — Emerald, Gold, and Ivory